genai-engineering-thailand/genai-engineering-thailand.github.io/README.md

 ## Setup

-To host a document site from this repo locally, use the commands below.
-Ensure you have Python `3.10` installed in your preferred environment.
+To host a document site from this repo locally, see [Makefile](./Makefile).
+Ensure you have `Python>=3.10` installed in your preferred environment.

+When in doubt, use the following commands.

 ```bash
 $make deps
 $make serve
 ```